 These conditions also contribute to increasing the risk of contracting measles, affecting malnourished children – whose immune systems are already severely compromised – many of whom die from complications due to the disease.

-As Bolton Hope Foundation, we have chosen to support MSF’s activities in Afghanistan to counter the serious health emergency that hit the country.
+We have chosen to support MSF’s activities in Afghanistan to counter the serious health emergency that hit the country.